ATTPC/spyral-utils/README.md

 spyral-utils is a utility library that contains some of the  core functionality of [Spyral](https://github.com/turinath/Spyral.git).
 These utilities were found to be useful not just within Spyral but also continuing analysis after using Spyral.
 Some key utilities include:

 - Nuclear masses from the AMDC AME 2020 masses
-- Some histogramming and gating/cuting tools using matplotlib
+- Some histogramming and gating/cuting tools that are plotting backend agnostic
 - Basic four vector tools for creating and boosting momentum four vectors using numpy
 - Energy loss analysis for gas and solid targets using pycatima